 Flooding

 For help and advice call Floodline on 0345 988 1188.
+When prompted, enter 01124212, this relates to all flooding to the River Mole.

 Who to contact in the event of a flood

-Assistance to buy essential items (criteria apply) Citizen's Advice Bureau 08444 111 444
+Assistance to buy essential items (criteria applies)

 Utilities

-• National Grid can be contacted on 0800 111 999 or via Twitter @nationalgriduk
+National Gas Safety and Emergencies can be contacted on 0800 111 999.

 Sandbags

-Please note that MVDC cannot guarantee the supply of sandbags during periods of high demand and residents living in those areas at risk of flooding should try to make their own flood protection arrangements in the first instance.
-MVDC does not deliver sandbags to individual households.
+We cannot guarantee the supply of sandbags during periods of high demand and residents living in those areas at risk of flooding should try to make their own flood protection arrangements.

-Disposal of Sandbags
+Disposal of sandbags

 Those that have not been contaminated should be kept for reuse.
 To prolong their life it is best to store them under cover so that they can stay dry.